 The other type of second-person perspective in games has to do with camera angle.
 In this type of second-person perspective, the main character (the on being controlled by the player) is seen through the perspective of another character.

 For instance, the first boss of Battletoads has the player fight the boss through the eyes of the boss.
 The player is still in full control of the main character (as being able to move the main character, mind control does not count), but all the action is seen through the boss's perspective.

 Super Mario 64 was one of the first games where all the action is seen in a second-person perspective, through the camera of Lakitu.

-Games such as Fruit Ninja using XBox 360 Connect are played where the person playing the game is the Hero and action is seen through the eyes of You and not through a character within the game itself (such as is the case typically with a First Person Shooter).
-Several Light Gun games also fall into this category in addition a couple of SONY Eye Toy Camera based games.
+Games such as Fruit Ninja using XBox 360 Kinect are played where the person playing the game is the Hero and action is seen through the eyes of the player and not through a character within the game itself (such as is the case typically with a first-person shooter).
+Several light gun games also fall into this category, in addition a some Sony Eye Toy Camera games.